A New Attitude

 "SPIKE!
 What are you doing here?"
 He turned to look at Giles and the Scoobies for answers.
-What was happening here?
-Had everyone gone crazy?
+What is happening here?
+Has everyone gone crazy?

 "What's he doing here?"

 No one answered him.
-There wasn't a single volunteer crazy enough to be the one to explain the blonde vampire and Buffy's relationship to the large, angry vampire.
+There wasn't a single volunteer crazy enough to explain the blonde vampire and Buffy's relationship to the large, angry vampire.
 Angel turned back to his grandchilde happy to have a target for his frustration.